rubenwardy/minetest_modding_book/_en/map/lvm.md

 ## Writing Nodes

-First you need to set the new content ID in the data array:
+First, you need to set the new content ID in the data array:

 ```lua
 for z = min.z, max.z do